kleithegreat/second-brain/tamu/3S24/CSCE_314/notes/haskell/16_Reasoning_about_programs.md

         isZero 0 = True
         isZero n | n /= 0 = False
         ```
-    - The second equation can now be freely applied bidierectionally due to the guard.
+    - The second equation can now be freely applied bidirectionally due to the guard.
 - Patterns that do no rely on the order of equations are called **non-overlapping**.
 - Using non-overlapping patterns whenever possible is a good practice.
 ## 16.3 Simple examples